litestar-org/litestar/docs/usage/9-guards.md

     ...
 ```

-To illustrate this lets say we want to have an endpoint that is guarded by "secret" token, to which end we create the following guard:
+To illustrate this lets say we want to have an endpoint that is guarded by a "secret" token, to which end we create
+the following guard:

 ```python title="my_app/guards.py"
 from starlite import Request, RouteHandler, NotAuthorizedException